nikitabobko/todomail/desktop/README.md

 keyboard and I can type fast so it's not a problem for me to fill in destination address every time (thanks to `To:` field completion in Gmail).

-Maybe, one day I will write fully-fledged `email-todo` solution for desktops (no, I won't).
+Maybe, one day I will write fully-fledged `Todomail` solution for desktops (no, I won't).

 # Simple bash scripts (for Linux but it should be possible to make them work on macOS)